-As part of the Amercians with Disabilities Act (ADA), COCA is pleased to provide auxiliary aids and services to help students and campers with communication disabilities fully engage in our programs.
-We ask for as much advance notice as possible, so we can work with the camper’s parent/guardian to determine the best plan of action and have plenty of time to arrange for the aids or services required.
-Contact the Registration Office at email@example.com or 314.561.4898 for more information.
+In compliance with the Americans with Disabilities Act (ADA), COCA provides a variety of auxiliary aids and services to help campers with communication disabilities fully engage in our programs.
+We ask for as much advance notice as possible, so we can work with the camper’s parent or guardian to determine the best plan of action and have time to arrange for reasonable modifications or services necessary.

 Tuition Assistance for Camps

 Through support from individual donors, foundations, and corporations, COCA offers tuition assistance for qualifying students.